mbalestrini/caravel_timing_analysis-old-caravel-version/README.md

 ## some notes
 The default script right now only uses the following caravel modules for doing the analysis:
-- /carvel/verilog/gl/digital_pll.v
+- digital_pll
-- /carvel/verilog/gl/mgmt_core.v
+- mgmt_core
-- /carvel/verilog/gl/mgmt_protect.v
+- mgmt_protect
-- /carvel/verilog/gl/caravel.v
+- caravel

 It also uses a placeholder for the *chip_io* module that forwards the clock to core_clock:
 - [NAME_OF_PROJECT_FOLDER]/verilog/chip_io_PLACEHOLDER.v